State Theatre (Sydney): Heritage listing

 The cultural significance of the State Theatre is enhanced by a number of unique or rare characteristics.
 The entire State Theatre complex is unique in Australia, as a major early 20th-century entertainment venue with Gothic and French Empire inspired interiors of the highest quality design and craftsmanship.
 The gothic detailing on the Market Street shop frontage is unique in Australia as an example of early 20th-century decoration which functioned as an introduction to the dramatic theatrical imagery of the cinema within.
 The gothic decoration of the ground floor lift foyer to the former Shopping Block is unique for such as space in New South Wales and possibly Australia.
 The 1920s gothic detailing and composition of the main building facades to Market and George Streets is rare in Sydney for a commercial or public building.
 Only Scots Church and the former Grace Building can match it for such detailing and overall architectural composition.
 This language is also comparatively rare on the national and international scene.
-The Alt Deco panelling on Market Street is rare as a shopfront in Sydney, there being only the Zink and Sons shopfront in Oxford Street and the former Sydney Electricity shopfronts from the Queen Victoria Building (now in the Powerhouse Museum) for comparison.
+The Art Deco panelling on Market Street is rare as a shopfront in Sydney, there being only the Zink and Sons shopfront in Oxford Street and the former Sydney Electricity shopfronts from the Queen Victoria Building (now in the Powerhouse Museum) for comparison.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The State Theatre site has a long history of development related to activities representative of the central business district of Sydney, including several buildings occupied by the Evening News.
-The building is representative of the adoption of contemporary cinema designs from the United States in the 1920s in order to capture a local audience for the emerging international popularity of the movies.
+The building is representative of the adoption of contemporary cinema designs from the United States in the 1920s to capture a local audience for the emerging international popularity of the movies.
 The building is now both rare and representative of the great movie houses built in the major cities around Australia during the years before the Great Depression.
 The vertical Shopping Block was representative of that particular style of inner-city retailing, introduced in the 1920s but not successful in the face of competition from the large department stores.